Neteller

 3. Go to the received URL and click the Success or Decline button (depending on the amount specified in the request).

-4. Accept a callback with information about the payment result.
+4. Receive the final callback with information about the payment result.

-The full information about purchase process by using Neteller through Gate is provided in the section Purchases by using Gate.
+More information about processing purchases by using the Neteller method via Gate is provided in the Purchases by using Gate section.

 Payouts by using Gate

-To perform a test payout by using Gate, send a correct test request to the payment platform and accept a callback with information about the payment result.
-The full information about payout process by using Neteller through Gate is provided in the section Payouts by using Gate.
+To process a test payout by using Gate, send a valid test request for a payout to the payment platform and receive a final callback with information about the payout result.
+More information about processing payouts by using the Neteller method via Gate is provided in the Payouts by using Gate section.

 Analysis of payments results